Gap-geometry/sqrt2-ln2-geometric-constants-/README.md

 **D. B. — Independent researcher, Belgium — January–April 2026**

+**[UPDATE — 9 April 2026]** Landauer crossing corrected across all documents: the thermodynamic crossing is between steps 35 and 36 (exact at n = ln(2)/G ≈ 35.11), not 36 and 37 as previously stated.
+Step 36 (1/√2) is the first super-Landauer geometric landmark (1.025 L).
+Step 35 is the last sub-Landauer step (0.997 L).

 K_AUD = √2 × ln(2) ≈ 0.980258 is the unique sub-unity value of K(n) = √n × ln(n) for integer n ≥ 2.
 Its complement G = 1 − K_AUD ≈ 0.01974 is the irreducible gap — the cost of binary organization.
 This framework documents where K_AUD and G appear independently across published mathematics, physics, and cosmology.

 **OSF:** [osf.io/zx4g7](https://osf.io/zx4g7) · **About:** [gap-geometry.github.io](https://gap-geometry.github.io/sqrt2-ln2-geometric-constants-/about.html) · **AI Index:** [AI_INDEX.txt](https://gap-geometry.github.io/sqrt2-ln2-geometric-constants-/AI_INDEX.txt)